By: Byron Mathioudakis

 A light blue Fiat 500e on a city street

-While it may seem similar to the (continuing) petrol version, the 500e is actually all-new, more premium and also larger.
+While it may seem similar to the petrol version, the 500e is actually all-new, more premium, larger to boot, and a whole lot better to drive (and ride) in.

-Designed for chic urban travel, the comparatively lightweight Italian three-door hatch is fitted with a modestly powered 87kW electric motor and small 42kWh lithium-ion battery pack, for about 315km of range.
+Designed for chic urban travel, the comparatively lightweight Italian three-door hatch might only be fitted with a modest 87kW motor and city-sized 42kWh battery, but it makes the most of what it has.

-Fiat has really laid on the luxury inside as well, with a classy and contemporary layout reflecting both the premium pricing and EV tech underneath, while the list of safety equipment is extensive.
+Fiat has really piled on the luxury inside as well, with a classy and contemporary layout reflecting both the premium pricing and EV tech underneath, while the list of safety equipment is extensive.

 Fiat 500e specifications